Nnamann/TIC-TAC-TOE/README.md

 ## BRIEF WORKING
 - In EASY mode, the COMPUTER places the marking randomly

 - <ins>**In DIFFICULT mode**, the COMPUTER has few predefined moves, followed by the core algorithm which helps it for decision making.
-Thus making it impossible to defeat<ins>
+Thus making it impossible to defeat.<ins>

 - In MODERATE mode, the core algorithm, makes decision without any predefined moves, making the game random and playful.